MicrosoftDocs/azure-dev-docs/articles/dev-tunnels/cli-commands.md

 > Allowing anonymous access to a dev tunnel means anyone on the internet is able to connect to your local server, if they can guess the dev tunnel ID.

 Press **Control-C** to stop the dev tunnel host process and terminate any client connections through the dev tunnel.
-If an existing dev tunnel was not provided, the dev tunnel that was automatically created by the process will be deleted on process exit.
+If an existing dev tunnel wasn't provided, the dev tunnel that was automatically created by the process will be deleted on process exit.

 ## Connect to a dev tunnel